AnnaRichert/Portfolio/SQL Project 5.md

 - `height`: the height of the item made
 - `operator`: the operating machine

-## Create an alert that flags whether the height of a product is within the control limits for each `operator` using the formulas provided in the workbook.
+## Create an alert that flags whether the height of a product is within the control limits for each `operator` using the formulas provided above.
 The final query should return the following fields: `operator`, `row_number`, `height`, `avg_height`, `stddev_height`, `ucl`, `lcl`, `alert`, and be ordered by the `item_no`.
 The alert column should be a boolean flag.
 Calculate the control limits, considering rows up to and including the current row; incomplete windows should be excluded from the final query output.

 ````sql
 SELECT sub1.*,